MicrosoftDocs/windows-dev-docs/hub/apps/get-started/best-practices.md

 #### Iconography and typography

 Windows 11 has [updated icons ("Segoe Fluent Icons")](/windows/apps/design/signature-experiences/iconography), improved support for [animated icons](/windows/apps/design/controls/animated-icon), and a [new UI font ("Segoe UI Variable")](/windows/apps/design/signature-experiences/typography).
 We recommend that you use these new icons and font whenever possible to be coherent on Windows 11.
-The new font brings much softer geometry and makes the text much more legible (not with GDI).
+The new font brings much softer geometry and makes the text much more legible.

 More information about iconography and typography on Windows can be found in [Things you can do to make your app great on Windows 11](/windows/apps/get-started/make-apps-great-for-windows#9-use-beautiful-iconography--typography).